From Control Flow to Pattern Matching¶

 };

-auto label(const User& u) {
+auto label(const User &u) {

-return match(u)
+return match(u) | on(

-bind(has<&User::active>())[arg<0> == false] >>
+$(has<&User::active>)[arg<0> == false] >> "inactive",

-bind(has<&User::age>())[arg<0> < 18] >>
+$(has<&User::age>)[arg<0> < 18] >> "minor",

 }